rezaamini-ir/easypanel/docs/inputs.md

 ### Input Mode

-Livewire has 3 different mode for its inputs:
+Livewire has 3 different modes for its inputs:

 - wire:model
 - wire:model.lazy
 - wire:model.defer

-And you can create your inputs based on your needs, for example you want to use different modes for each input you can do it easy:
+And you can create your inputs based on your needs, for example, you want to use different modes for each input you can do it easy:

 ```php
 public function inputs(){